The Work That Reconnects and Active Hope

 Q - What’s the time commitment?

-A – 6 sessions, weekly/fortnightly for 1.5 to 2-hours each plus however long it takes you to read, participate in activities and process information.
+A – 6 sessions, weekly/fortnightly for about 2-hours each plus however long it takes you to read, participate in activities and process information.

 • Session 1 - Introduction plus Chapter 1 on Three Stories of Our Time and Chapter 2 on Trusting the Spiral

 • Session 2 - Chapter 3 on Coming from Gratitude

 • Session 3- Chapter 4 on Honouring our Pain for the World

 • Session 4 - Chapters 5, 6, 7 & 8 on Seeing With New Eyes